 Check into a hotel or resort on arrival in Kaza.
 Have dinner.
 Overnight in Kaza.

 Day 8: Kaza: After breakfast set out for a full day excursion of Kaza.
 Visit Kibber Village, supposed to be the highest village in Kaza.
 Make a point to visit Ki Monastery, a 11th century monastery supposed to be the highest in Kaza.
 Also visit Komic Village, famous for fossils.

 Spend some time in the local market of Kaza.
 Return to the hotel towards the evening.
 Have dinner at one of the restaurants or at your hotel.
 Overnight in Kaza.

-Situated just 7km from Kunzum Pass is Chandra Tal Lake, located at an altitude of 4300m.
+Situated just seven kilometer from Kunzum Pass is Chandra Tal Lake, located at an altitude of 4300 meters.
 With spellbinding panoramic views, and crystal clear blue water, the lake is quite popular among tourists.

 Reach Keylong in the evening.
 Keylong is the administrative headquarters of Lahaul-Spiti and is an oasis of green fields situated on the banks of Bhaga River.

 Check into a hotel.
 Have a nice dinner.
 Overnight in Keylong.

 Day 10: Keylong – Udaipur – Keylong: Start in the morning after breakfast for a full day excursion of Keylong and areas around it.
 Visit Udaipur and Trilokinath.
 Udaipur is known for the ancient Marikula Mata temple.
 There are wooden statues and carvings inside the temple.
 Trilokinath is famous for the Shiva temple.
 Trilokinath and Udaipur are located on the two banks of the river Chandra Bhaga (Chenab) and standing at one area, tourists can see the other place.